AJrepository/canal/README.md

 The holistic model is included in the appendix as its a large file To run the holistic model keep the ile stucture the same as you would need the pre trained weights in hed_model folder.
 The method to run this model is in the executable file.
+The executable file is also available in the edge detection folder here